restfulapi/api-strategy/README.md

     application/vnd.hedtech.v2+json
 ```

-Note: There is no reasonable need to expose 'point releases' of an API, and doing so is not consistent with this strategy.
-Consequently, there should never be a media type specified for a point release such as: application/vnd.hedtech.v2.5+json
+An API client will likely find no benefit by using minor or patch point releases of an API, as minor and patch releases should be backward compatible.
+Consequently it may be simpler to use simple  indicators (e.g., v1, v2, v3) to indicate API versions.
+In some cases, however, it may be useful to indicate a full semver version (e.g., that corresponds to a schema catalog version supported by the API).

 _Please reference the '[Use Standard Media Types](#media-types) section of this document for additional discussion regarding media types (that is not focused solely on versioning)._

-A final note regarding API versioning: In some cases **it may not be warranted.**
+A final note regarding API versioning: In some cases **it may not be warranted.**  In fact, Roy Fielding states the best practice for versioning an API is: ["Don't"](http://www.slideshare.net/evolve_conference/201308-fielding-evolve/31).

 Versioning of APIs introduces complexity both within the service implementation as well as within clients using the API.
 If an API is 'relatively stable' (a subjective measure), the day-to-day cost may exceed the potentially very rare need to introduce a non-backward compatible representation of a resource.
-Consequently, while versioning is important the product architect may propose, with justification, construction of APIs without support for versioning.
+And, HATEOAS if adopted provides mechansims to introduce changes without versioning.

 ####<a id="api-paging"></a>Support Paging
 When returning collections, it may be necessary to support paging.
 There is no single standard for paging, and this strategy will allow flexibility to allow common frameworks to provide this support.